Henrietta Swan Leavitt: Early life and education

-Henrietta Swan Leavitt was born in Lancaster, Massachusetts, the daughter of Congregational church minister George Roswell Leavitt and his wife Henrietta Swan Kendrick.
-She was a descendant of Deacon John Leavitt, an English Puritan tailor, who settled in the Massachusetts Bay Colony in the early 17th century.
-(In the early Massachusetts records the family name was spelled "Levett".)
+Henrietta Swan Leavitt was born in Lancaster, Massachusetts, the daughter of Henrietta Swan Kendrick and Congregational church minister George Roswell Leavitt.
+She was a descendant of Deacon John Leavitt, an English Puritan tailor, who settled in the Massachusetts Bay Colony in the early seventeenth century.
+(In the early Massachusetts records, the family name was spelled "Levett".)
 Henrietta Leavitt remained deeply religious and committed to her church throughout her life.

-Leavitt attended Oberlin College before transferring to Harvard University's Society for the Collegiate Instruction of Women (later Radcliffe College), receiving a bachelor's degree in 1892.
+Leavitt attended Oberlin College for two years before transferring to Harvard University's Society for the Collegiate Instruction of Women (later Radcliffe College), where she received a bachelor's degree in 1892.
 At Oberlin and Harvard, Leavitt studied a broad curriculum that included Latin and classical Greek, fine arts, philosophy, analytic geometry, and calculus.
-It wasn't until her fourth year of college that Leavitt took a course in astronomy, in which she earned an A−.
-Leavitt also began working as one of the women "computers" at the Harvard College Observatory, hired by its director Edward Charles Pickering to measure and catalog the brightness of stars as they appeared in the observatory's photographic plate collection.
+In her fourth year of college, Leavitt took a course in astronomy, in which she earned an A−.

+Leavitt also began working as volunteer assistant, one of the "computers" at the Harvard College Observatory.
+In 1902, she was hired by the director of the observatory, Edward Charles Pickering, to measure and catalog the brightness of stars as they appeared in the observatory's photographic plate collection.
 (In the early 1900s, women were not allowed to operate telescopes, but the scientific data were on the photographic plates.)

-In 1893, Leavitt obtained credits toward a graduate degree in astronomy for her work at the Harvard College Observatory, but she never completed that degree.
-In 1898 she became a member of the Harvard staff.
-She left the observatory to make two trips to Europe and completed a stint as an art assistant at Beloit College in Wisconsin.
+In 1893, Leavitt obtained credits toward a graduate degree in astronomy for her work at the Harvard College Observatory, but due to chronic illness, she never completed that degree.
+In 1898, she became a member of the Harvard staff.
+Leavitt left the observatory to make two trips to Europe and completed a stint as an art assistant at Beloit College in Wisconsin.
 At this time, she contracted an illness that led to progressive hearing loss.
+Leavitt gradually became deaf.